writethedocs/www/docs/about-us.rst

 * Build a sustainable organization with paid staff to run the community operations instead of relying on volunteers for ongoing global maintenance and support.
 Our network of volunteers is invaluable, but we cannot expect people to "do it for free" in the long term.

 * Create stable infrastructure for the community to grow on top of so that we are not relying on specific individuals to manage ongoing operations.
-This allows for people to step up or down from teams and roles without damaging the framework of the community.
+This allows people to step up or down from teams and roles without damaging the framework of the community.

 We don't want to: